Becoming A Member

 The best way to get started is by jumping in wherever you feel most comfortable.
 By attending our worship services, joining us for fellowship, or participating in any of our programs, you’ve already started your journey to becoming a part of our church family.
 There’s no pressure to join.
 We respect each individual’s spiritual journey and try to live into the United Church of Christ’s motto: “No matter who you are, or where you are on life’s journey, you are welcome here!”

 One easy way to learn more about the congregation is to attend one of our New Member Inquirers lunches that are held several times each year.
 We share a bit about ourselves and talk about Lakewood UCC and our denomination, the United Church of Christ.
 Attending a New Member Inquirers meeting does not obligate you to become a member of the church; it’s simply a way for us to get to know you better, and for you to get to know us better.
-For more information, contact the Church Office or the Pastor.
+For more information, contact the Church Office or one of our Pastors.

 Do I have to join to be part of the church?